cpml-au/AlpineGP/README.md

 $ pip install -e .
 ```

-to install a development version of the `alpine` library.
+to install a development version of the library.

 Running the tests: